informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 of a code which governs it, and it is not neutral.
 We must ask the question of the transparency and the legitimacy of this code.

+.. [#] What is free software https://www.gnu.org/philosophy/free-sw.html
 .. [#] Perspective numérique http://perspective-numerique.net/

-This implies that the code freedom which governs a system (here the currency, code of alle conomic exchanges), is a pre-concept choice, otherwise there would simply not be any choice, and therefore no freedom.
+This implies that the code freedom which governs a system (here the currency, code of all economic exchanges), is a pre-concept choice, otherwise there would simply not be any choice, and therefore no freedom.
 According to this criterion defended by the inventor of free software, Richard Stallman, if you use a system whose code is not